octobertooth/october-tooth/october-tooth-wip/src/tapes/tape-001.md

 bandcamp: "https://octobertooth.bandcamp.com"
 soundcloud: "https://soundcloud.com/octobertooth"
 notes: |
-  a few notes on this one — this is kinda v2. years ago the idea was about traveling around and recording cassette tapes on this ole Panasonic SlimLine portable cassette recorder with auto stop.
+  this is kinda v2 o' an idea. years ago I had this idea to record practice cassette tapes on this ole Panasonic SlimLine portable cassette recorder with auto stop while I travel all around.
-  I got that recorder some place up north while on a tour there's a line in a Peachtea song written by John Warren that's kinda about this time to me. the line can hold a lot of things, but I like to think that it references bright and soft times with someone you love, trying to make somethin' together. anyways, because I always take a deadline and add another task on top before the due date, while I was trying to totally rebuild how I sound live solo I thought I should add another layer and try and record that process. nothing polished, just a college try on each tune.
+  I got that recorder some place up north while on a tour - there's a line in a Peachtea song written by John Warrin that's kinda about this time to me. the line can hold a lot of things, but I like to think that it references bright and soft times with someone you love, trying to make somethin' together.

-  the first thing I really wanted to dig into was the guitar tone.
+  anyways, I picked this idea back up because I played my first show in a few years over at echoparkrising. because I always take a dealine and add another task on top before the due date, while I was trying to totally rebuild how I sound live solo I thought I should add another layer and try and record that process. nothing polished, just a college try on each tune.

+  first thing I was tryin' to find was a guitar tone that feels right. not sharp, not bright, more like a warm rust color on a fence, round but energetic.
-  I'm still working on this and amps keep breaking, but I'm looking to find a sonic space that holds weight without pushing me away. the next and last piece my vocal, it's a bit tricky to articulate but I simultaneously always want it to sound just like me while being something I'd like to hear. anyways, this started because I played my first show in a few years over at echoparkrising.
-I started recording this on my Tascam 246, but it broke in a serious way right after finishing this actual cassette tape.
+  I'm still working on tryin' to land that tone and old amps break and keep breaking, but I'm on a hunt for that sweet sweet sonic space that holds weight without pushing me away. the next and last piece in this recording, my vocal. it's a bit tricky to articulate, but I always seem to want it to sound simultaneously just like me while being something else entirely. like it's just you and me in this room, but also bigger, more fuzzy, a welcomed wave in the ocean.

+  this recording is just a straightforward take on the set I played at echoparkrising. this specific cassette I started recording with my Tascam 246, but it broke somethin' right after finishing this actual cassette tape.
-  I mixed this on a Tascam 424 mkIII and all new tapes will be recorded and mixed on that machine. thanks for listening to this first cassette tape.
-I had quite a few movies going on mute in the background. favorites this month were sleepless in seattle and that thing you do.
+  I mixed this on my Tascam 424 mkIII and all new tapes will be recorded and mixed on that machine.

+  thanks for listening to this first cassette tape. bright and soft times ahead scroll down for the rest of it.
 media:
   - type: "image"
     src: "cassette-tape-august-front.png"